To scam or not to scam: that is the question

-A couple of weeks ago, we received a flurry of e-mails from a number of teachers.
+A while ago, we received a flurry of e-mails from a number of teachers.

 Their concerns related to two separate job ads placed on Ajarn by two entirely separate recruiters.
 One was a private company looking for online teachers, the other a Thai government school recruiting for its regular English program.
 As it turned out, both cases required further investigation.